-An obligation to use Randomised Control Trials (RCT), which are not necessarily appropriate for medical devices, and a mandatory assessment by a third party will not only reduce the number of clinical trials performed in Europe but also the number of new CE-marked products introduced on the European Union market.
+An obligation to use Randomised Control Trials (RCT), which are not necessarily appropriate for medical devices, and a mandatory assessment by a third party will not only reduce the number of clinical trials performed in Europe but also the number of new CE-marked products introduced in the EU market.

-Clinical trials are expensive and we might see fewer CE-marked devices with incremental innovation being introduced on the European Union market.
+Clinical trials are expensive and we might see fewer CE-marked devices with incremental innovation being introduced in the EU market.
 Combined with a more limited ability to rely on clinical equivalence, this will have a negative impact, in particular, on incremental innovations which are improving patients' quality of life.